How long does it take for affirmations to work?

 Does research indicate how long do affirmations take to work?

-Yes, there have been a few research that looks into the science of affirmations.
-In a study conducted by the Carnegie Mellon University, they concluded that people can improve their ability to solve problems under stress by using affirmations.
+Yes, there has been a few research that looks into the science of affirmations.
+In a study conducted by Carnegie Mellon University, they concluded that people can improve their ability to solve problems under stress by using affirmations.

-In another one conducted by the University of Michigan and UCLA, it showed that there is a positive relation between self affirmation and your behaviour.
+In another one conducted by the University of Michigan and UCLA, it showed that there is a positive relation between self-affirmation and your behavior.
 You can check out the links to find out more.

 What Affirmations to Read Next?